learn-co-curriculum/phase-3-hashketball/README.md

 * Build a method, `num_points_scored` that takes in an argument of a player's name and returns the number of points scored for that player.

-Why don't we define that method and have it return `game_hash`.
+Why don't we define that method and have it return `game_hash`?

 ```ruby
 def num_points_scored